Cade Stover: 2024

 Stover was selected with the 123rd overall pick in the fourth round of the 2024 NFL draft by the Houston Texans.
 He made 15 appearances (nine starts) during his rookie campaign for Houston, recording 15 receptions for 133 yards and one touchdown.

 2025

 In Houston's season-opening game against the Los Angeles Rams, Stover recorded four receptions for 22 yards.
 However, he suffered a broken foot in the contest, and was placed on injured reserve on September 10, 2025.
 Stover was activated on November 15, ahead of the team's Week 11 matchup against the Tennessee Titans.
+In Houston's playoff loss to the New England Patriots, Stover suffered a partially torn medial collateral ligament and posterior cruciate ligament; while he didn’t undergo surgery for either injury, he underwent a procedure for a sports hernia early in the offseason.